RoboJackets/robocup-software/docs/source/tutorial.rst

 A ``lambda expression`` is used in place of the topic callback function in the ROS tutorial.
 The lambda expression allows you to pass in-line function objects and requires less lines of code when compared to having another function.
-I HIGHLY recommend that you google and visit the following resources to learn more about this topic.
+These resources provide more information:

     - `<https://www.programiz.com/cpp-programming/lambda-expression>`_
     - `<https://riptutorial.com/cplusplus/example/1854/what-is-a-lambda-expression->`_